Prithul-the-creator/clipwave-ai/README.md

 # ClipWave AI - YouTube Video Clipping Platform

 A full-stack application that automatically clips YouTube videos based on AI-powered content analysis.
-Users can submit YouTube URLs with custom instructions, and the system will generate engaging clips using GPT-4 and YouTube Transcript API.
+Users can submit YouTube URLs with custom instructions, and the system will generate engaging clips using GPT-4 and Whisper AI.

 ## Features